Buezrello/start-io-home-assignment/README.md

 localhost:8080/listings?min_price=0.0081&max_price=0.15&min_min_cpm=1&max_min_cpm=2&page=10&size=2

 In future version I will implement an asyncrony request to database.
+And will add unit tests.